-The Reformation broke the grip of the Church in the sociopolitical psyche.
-So the Renaissance Era came.
+The Reformation broke the grip of the Church in the sociopolitical psyche, so the Renaissance Era came.
 Also known as the Enlightenment, this was a time that challenged tradition.
 It was a multi-current culture.
 This time was layered with many different beliefs.
-It ranged from materialistic tendencies, scientific exaltation to anthropocentrism.
+It ranged from materialistic tendencies, and scientific exaltation to anthropocentrism.

 This time was all about changing the way we view reality.
 It bore the freeing ideologies of politics.
 These include liberalism, nationalism, positivism, socialism, communism, and anarchism

 The Great Awakenings revived the Christian faith in America and around the world starting in the 1730s.
-Preachers such as Jonathan Edwards and George Whitefield showed that you can believe in God.
-But stay free from the authoritarianism of the religious establishment.
+Preachers such as Jonathan Edwards and George Whitefield showed that one can believe in God but they can stay free from the authoritarianism of the religious establishment.